 'Transcultural Philology in 19th-century Japan: the case of Shigeno Yasutsugu (1827-1910), Philological Encounters 3 (2018), 3-33.

 China übersetzen: Globalisierung und chinesisches Wissen in Japan im 19.
-Jahrhundert [Translating China: globalization and Chinese knowledge in 19th-century Japan] (Campus: Frankfurt am Main, 2017).
+Jahrhundert [Translating China: Chinese knowledge and globalization in nineteenth-century Japan], (Campus: Frankfurt am Main, 2017).